-Our clients choose to work with us because of our excellent team of counselors, therapists, psychologists, life coaches, and psychiatrists, as well as our exceptional support team.
+Our clients choose to work with us because of our excellent team of counselors, therapists, psychologists, life coaches, as well as our exceptional support team.
 When you choose to work with us, you can experience all of our competitive benefits, including:

 - Same- and next-day appointments: We strive to get new clients in front of their providers within 24-48 hours

 - No waitlist: We won’t put you on a waitlist.
 Instead, we’ll find a provider who has the soonest availability or refer you to another Thriveworks counseling office nearby.